3 min read

 This is the moment where we all need to scrap our Quality Policies, our Quality Manuals and ISO Certificates.

-This is the moment where all of our mechanisms and fancy processes become useless.
+This is the moment when all of our mechanisms and fancy processes become useless.

-This is where our ITPs become one more paperwork exercise becasue the management decides to deviate from any logic and procedure.
+This is where our ITPs become one more paperwork exercise because the management decides to deviate from any logic and procedure.

 Construction industry is probably the most old-fashioned industry in the world.

-The collateral damages of not pouring that slab because there is still no drawing can be massive.
+The collateral damages of not pouring that slab because there is still no drawing can be massive in the microworld of a construction project.

-Very often, people need to see that project rising from the ground so that x,y politician or x,y CEO can use that as an advantage for x.y reasons.
+Very often though, public and media need to see that a project is rising from the ground so that x,y politician or x,y CEO can use that as an advantage for several other reasons.
+Believe it or not that is still a thing everywhere in the world.